 Care should be taken where possible to stick to existing paths.
 Be aware that knowing the coordinates of a cave, and/or bearings to prominent landmarks, is no guarantee of being able to find it in the intricate and confusing limestone karren fields.
 Marking of caves or routes by paint is now strongly discouraged, more discreet metal tags being used instead.
 This makes caves even harder to spot from any distance away.

-Many of the caves were explored up to twenty years ago, using 8mm self-drilling anchors - the hangers were removed.
+Many of the caves were explored up to almost forty years ago, using 8mm self-drilling anchors - the hangers were removed.
 Not all of these were well-placed, and some were placed for ladders, not SRT.
 All will have deteriorated, even though, in most cases, they were greased during derigging.
 Some of them are very hard to find (even with a detailed rigging guide) and omission of a critical rebelay or deviation can render a pitch much more dangerous either through abrasion or through greater exposure to floodwater.
 Many of the caves contain loose rock; many are subject to rapid flooding with very cold runoff water.
 Rocks can move, ice formations can form in different places each year and may be in a greater or lesser state of decomposition during the summer.
 What may have been safe rigging during the original exploration may not be safe today.
 Snow plugs on entrance pitches may collapse without warning.
 Other hazards may exist of which the original explorers were unaware.

 Please take these caves as you find them and treat their descent as if it was original exploration.
 It is up to the individual to satisfy his or herself that the descent is safe, that any belays used or reused are sound.
 CUCC does not maintain any of the anchors or fixed ropes in the caves except during their own continuing explorations and even then cannot guarantee their safety.
 Neither CUCC nor any member or guest of a CUCC expedition can be held responsible for any accident occurring to third parties descending any of the caves described here, even if using equipment placed by such persons.
 If you are not prepared to assume responsibility for your own safety, please stay out of these caves or take suitable training to ensure that you can assess and deal with the risks.